November 30, 2009

 APT2: config parser testing

 If you have an amd64 system, install the apt2 package from “deb http://people.debian.org/~jak/debian/ unstable/” and run the apt2-config command.
 Make sure that the parser reports no errors, otherwise send me an email or leave a comment here.
 One known exception is that all values must be quoted in the configuration file, I have no plans to fix this (probably just deprecate unquoted strings in APT instead).
-The parser is not as strict as cupt’s parser, but it gives you more help if something wents wrong. ...
+The parser is not as strict as cupt’s parser, but it gives you more help if something wents wrong.
+We also ignore most semicolons for now (they will be turned into warnings or errors later on).
+It is using GScanner from GLib for parsing the files. ...
 Read more 》

 September 23, 2009